thunguyen177/EPEM/README.md

 This repo contains scripts to reproduce the results in the paper:

-"EPEM: Efficient Parameter Estimation for Multiple Class Monotone Missing Data"
+"EPEM: Efficient Parameter Estimation for Multiple Class Monotone Missing Data",

+which is under the review.

 # Usage
 The notebooks are created by Google's Colaboratory.